 The cumulative number of birds banded as chicks identified returning to the colony (as either breeding or non-breeding adults) has steadily increased over time (Figure 10).
-In the 2023/24 breeding season the cumulative number of returned chicks recorded to date was 461, with 126 returned chicks recaptured at the colony this season.
+In the 2023/24 breeding season the cumulative number of returned adults recorded to date was 461, with 126 returned chicks recaptured at the colony this season.
 This includes 30 returned chicks that had not been previously recorded since being banded as fledglings.
 Of those 30 returnees, half were found on the surface during nocturnal searches of the colony (n=15) and the remainder were found in burrows as either non-breeders (n=6), successful breeders (n=3) or failed breeders (n=6).
-In addition, 15 returned chicks were captured at sea; nine in Aotearoa by WMIL (Burgin 2024) and four by Northern New Zealand Seabird Trust (Gaskin & Whitehead 2024) and two by Australian researchers in the Tasman Sea, (R. Clarke, pers. comm.).
-Only three of these returned chicks have also been caught at the Hirakimata colony.
+In addition, 15 returned chicks were captured at sea (nine in New Zealand by WMIL (Burgin 2024) or four by Northern New Zealand Seabird Trust (Gaskin & Whitehouse 2024) and two by Australian researchers in the Tasman Sea, R. Clarke, pers. comm.) and only three of these returned chicks have also been caught at the Hirakimata colony.

-Figure 10: The cumulative number of tākoketai/black petrel (Procellaria parkinsoni) adults banded as chicks that have returned to the colony as adults at Hirakimata/Mt Hobson on Aotea/Great Barrier Island.
-Note: the time period before 1995 encompasses approximately 20 years of chick banding records (1972-1992; e.g., the first returned chick was banded in 1972 and recaptured again in 1977).
+Figure 10: The cumulative number of tākoketai/black petrel (Procellaria parkinsoni) adults banded as chicks that have returned to the colony as adults at Mt Hobson/Hirakimata on Great Barrier Island/Aotea.
+Note: the time period before 1995 encompasses approximately 20 years of chicks banding records (1972-1992; e.g., the first returned chick was banded in 1972 and recaptured again in 1977).

-The age of tākoketai when first observed returning to the Hirakimata colony (regardless of breeding status) has fluctuated between 3 and 24 years since the 2002/03 breeding season (Bell et al. 2023).
+The age of black petrels when first observed returning to the Hirakimata/Mt Hobson colony (regardless of breeding status) has fluctuated between 3 and 24 years since the 2002/03 breeding season (Bell et al. 2023).
 There have been 475 returned chicks recaptured as live birds (n=453) at the Hirakimata colony, live birds only caught at sea (n=14) or recovered as dead birds on Aotea or northern Aotearoa (n=8) (Appendix 8.1).
-Between the 1995/96 and 2023/24 breeding seasons, using only live tākoketai that have returned to Aotea, the mean age of first return was $6.9 \pm 0.2$ years, the mean age of first breeding attempt was $8.2 \pm 0.2$ years and the mean age of first successful breeding attempt was $8.5 \pm 0.2$ years (Appendix 8.1).
+Between the 1995/96 and 2023/24 breeding seasons, using only live tākoketai that have returned to Aotea, the mean age of first return was 6.9 ± 0.2 years, the mean age of first breeding attempt was 8.2 ± 0.2 years and the mean age of first successful breeding attempt was 8.5 ± 0.2 years (Appendix 8.1).

 Table 7.
-The number of captured, banded, and re-captured tākoketai/black petrel adults and chicks (Procellaria parkinsoni) at Hirakimata/Mt Hobson on Aotea/Great Barrier Island between 1995 and 2024.
+The number of tākoketai/black petrels (Procellaria parkinsoni) captured, banded, re-captured adults and chicks (i.e., returned to the colony to breed) at Mt Hobson/Hirakimata on Great Barrier Island/Aotea between 1995 and 2024.
 The total number of fledglings banded includes birds found either on the surface or in burrows not located within the study site.